iandennismiller/calm/Readme.md

 ### Download a model

 The following downloads a model called Samantha v1.1 33b to a folder called `~/.ai/models/llama`.

+Calm will choose the right quant automatically by examining system RAM.

 ```bash
 calm download samantha-33b